Does Inbound Marketing Only Work for B2B Companies?

 Even though inbound marketing focuses on H2H relationships, inbound marketing for B2B and and inbound marketing for B2C take different approaches to developing those relationships.
 With B2C, the goal is to sell your specific products to customers, often appealing to a broad audience and concerned with satisfying their immediate needs.
 While B2B’s goal is to sell products to a more targeted group of customers, usually with the expectation of them needing your products continually over a long period of time.

 It’s true that many B2C companies have shorter sales cycles than B2Bs, so the lead-nurturing strategies of both will look different.
 Because of the longer sales cycle, B2B companies can more earnestly go after a potential lead without driving them away, and they often need to actively keep in touch with its customers after the deal has been sealed, sending out periodic updates, reminders and gifts.
-A B2C company needs to be aware that while persistance is effective at keeping your brand top-of-mind, it can also be a turn off if your messages are too insistent.
+A B2C company needs to be aware that while persistence is effective at keeping your brand top-of-mind, it can also be a turn off if your messages are too insistent.

 Regardless of B2B or B2C, both types of companies should focus on these inbound marketing best practices for increasing visibility, traffic, conversions and sales.
-SEO, paid search, remarketing, geotagging and more can help increase visibility and give you an edge over your competition.
+SEO, paid search, re-marketing, geotagging and more can help increase visibility and give you an edge over your competition.
 Creating videos, blogs, podcasts and other attractive content will drive people to your site.
 And offering premium content like e-books, case studies and webinars allows more interested prospects to convert into leads.
 Nurturing those leads through the buying process through the use of marketing automation and emails helps convert those leads into customers.
 And “customers” is the name of any business’s game.